nickmilo/LYT-Mode/README.md

 # LYT Mode

 LYT Mode is for "Linking Your Thinking".
 It invokes sensemaking and lateral thinking.
 This is where I do my sensemaking: in LYT Mode.
 LYT actually stands for: "Linking Your Thinking" Mode.
 It's meant to encourage sensemaking and lateral thinking.
 For me, I do both my creative and analytical work in LYT Mode.

+Enjoy!
+Nick

 - [Why Use LYT Mode?](#why-use-lyt-mode)
 - [How to Use LYT Mode](#how-to-use-lyt-mode)